His Name Is Wonderful

 God’s way is so simple: Don’t ignore or doubt the name labels that God put on Jesus.
 Find the one that spells out the solution to your problem.
 And then believe with all your heart that He indeed is your answer.
 As you put your faith in Him, He will fulfill each promise that is contained in His name.

-Dear Sister, do you see how precious you are in God’s sight by all He gave you when He sent Jesus to become your Savior?
+Do you see how precious you are in God’s sight by all He gave you when He sent Jesus to become your Savior?

 Let us take time to remember God’s love for us and thank Him for: